vemarsas/wiedii-bootstrap/README.Vagrant.md

-Clone this repo.
+# Clone this repo

 Cd into it.

+# Vagrant

 Install Vagrant -- https://www.vagrantup.com/.